Animal Lab

 Joanna Sułkowska

-As a junior specialist, she is responsible for the daily care of laboratory animals and monitoring their health.
-To ensure high standards of animal husbandry, she performs regular cleaning and inspections of housing and breeding rooms.
-As a result, she ensures stable experimental conditions, which are essential for conducting reliable scientific research.
+Joanna is a graduate of the University of Wrocław.
+She obtained a Master’s degree in Biotechnology, specializing in Molecular Biology.
+As a Junior Specialist, she is responsible for the daily care of laboratory animals and monitoring their health status.
+She ensures high standards of animal husbandry by performing regular cleaning and inspections of housing and breeding areas.
+As a result, stable experimental conditions are ensured, which are essential for conducting reliable scientific research.

 She manages the adoption process of laboratory animals as the Animal Adoption Coordinator.
 She is responsible for supervising and carrying out activities related to the qualification, preparation, and transfer of animals for adoption, in accordance with the applicable legal regulations and the internal procedures of the institution.